Solid neon as a noise-resilient host for electron qubits above 100 mK

-As an improvement from previous work, we leverage the high kinetic inductance ($\sim$20~pH/$\Box$) of the thin TiN film to enhance the qubit-resonator coupling strength~\cite{koolstra2024high}.
-The estimated equivalent lumped element impedance for the differential mode is $Z_r\sim600~\Omega$ (see Supplementary I), approximately ten times that of the previous niobium (Nb) device~\cite{zhou2022single,koolstra2019coupling}.
-Since $g\propto\omega_r\sqrt{Z_r}$, we expect the high impedance resonator to support a coupling strength achieving $g/2\pi\sim10~\text{MHz}$ level~\cite{koolstra2024high}.
-Meanwhile, several DC gates are placed around the electron trapping area to tune the qubit transition frequency, as shown in Fig.~\ref{Fig:Device}a-b.
-In order to minimize microwave leakage of the resonator mode through the DC gates, all gates are equipped with on-chip low-pass filters with a $\sim$0.5~GHz cutoff frequency providing over 60~dB attenuation at resonator frequency.
-This is particularly important in our device given that for high-impedance resonators, the parasitic gate capacitance can be comparable to the resonator capacitance~\cite{harvey2020chip, zhang2024high}.
-With this design, the resonator maintains a narrow linewidth $\kappa/2\pi$ of 0.38~MHz (see Supplementary I).
-Before performing electron experiments, a thin layer of neon was grown on the surface of the device following the same procedure as in our previous work~\cite{zhou2024electron}, resulting in less than 1~MHz redshift of the resonator frequency.
-Electrons are emitted from a tungsten filament and bound to the surface of the neon film.
-Only when both the neon film is present on the sample surface, and electrons are emitted do we see signatures of trapped eNe qubits strongly coupled to the resonator (see Supplementary II).\\
+As an improvement from previous work, we utilize the high kinetic inductance ($\sim$20~pH/$\Box$) of the thin TiN film to enhance the qubit-resonator coupling strength~\cite{koolstra2025high,tian2025nbtin}.
+The trap with a smaller size compared to the previous device~\cite{zhou2022single,zhou2024electron} further enhances the microwave field strength in the electron trapping area.
+The estimated equivalent lumped element impedance for the differential mode is $Z_{\text{r}}\sim600~\Omega$ (Supplementary Information Section 1), approximately ten times that of the previous niobium (Nb) device~\cite{zhou2022single}.
+Since $g\propto\omega_\text{r}\sqrt{Z_\text{r}}$, we expect the high impedance resonator to reach a coupling strength $g/2\pi\sim10~\text{MHz}$ level~\cite{koolstra2025high}.
+For high-impedance resonators, the parasitic capacitance of DC gates surrounding the trapping area can be comparable to the resonator capacitance~\cite{harvey2020chip}, causing microwave leakages.
+To minimize that, all gates are equipped with on-chip low-pass filters with a $\sim$0.5~GHz cut-off frequency providing over 60~dB attenuation at the resonator frequency.
+With this design, the resonator maintains a narrow linewidth $\kappa/2\pi$ of 0.38\,MHz (Supplementary Information Section 1).